Ratan Tata: Later years

 During the 21 years Tata led the Tata Group, revenue grew over 40 times, and profit over 50 times.
 When he took over the company, sales overwhelmingly comprised commodity sales, but at the end of his tenure, the majority of sales came from brands.
 He had Tata Tea acquire Tetley, Tata Motors acquire Jaguar Land Rover, and Tata Steel acquire Corus.
 These acquisitions repositioned Tata from a largely India-centric group into a global business, with over 65% of revenues coming from operations and sales internationally.

-He also conceptualized and spearheaded the development of the Tata Nano car after the grand success of Diesel Tata Indica, which helped put cars at a price-point within reach of the average Indian consumer.
-Tata Motors has since rolled out the first batch of Tigor Electric Vehicles from its Sanand Plant in Gujarat, which Tata has described as to "fast-forward India's electric dream."
+He also conceptualized and spearheaded the development of the Tata Nano car after the grand success of the Diesel Tata Indica, which helped put cars at a price-point within reach of the average Indian consumer.
+Tata Motors has since rolled out the first batch of Tigor Electric Vehicles from its Sanand Plant in Gujarat, which Tata has described as "fast-forward India's electric dream."

 Upon turning 75, Ratan Tata resigned his executive powers in the Tata group on 28 December 2012.
 An ensuing leadership crisis over his succession drew intense media scrutiny.
 The board of directors of the company appointed his successor, Cyrus Mistry, a relative of Tata and the son of Pallonji Mistry of the Shapoorji Pallonji Group, which was the largest individual shareholder of the Tata group.
 On 24 October 2016, Cyrus Mistry was removed as chairman of Tata Sons, and Ratan Tata was made interim chairman.
 A selection committee, which included Tata as a member, was formed to find a successor.
 On 12 January 2017, Natarajan Chandrasekaran was named as the chairman of Tata Sons, a role he assumed in February 2017.
 In February 2017, Mistry was removed as a director for Tata Sons.
 The National Company Law Appellate Tribunal later found in December 2019 that the removal of Cyrus Mistry as the chairman of Tata Sons was illegal, and ordered that he be reinstated.
 On appeal, India's Supreme Court upheld the dismissal of Cyrus Mistry.

 Tata had also invested in multiple companies.
-He had invested in Snapdeal – one of India's leading e-commerce websites at that time.
+He had invested in Snapdeal, – one of India's leading e-commerce websites at that time.
 In January 2016, he invested in Teabox, an online premium Indian Tea seller, and CashKaro.com, a discount coupons and cash-back website.
-He had made small investments in both early and late stage companies in India, such as INR 0.95 Cr in Ola Cabs.
+He had made small investments in both early and late-stage companies in India, such as INR 0.95 Cr in Ola Cabs.
 In April 2015, it was reported that Tata had acquired a stake in the Chinese smartphone startup Xiaomi.
-In 2016, he invested in Nestaway an online real-estate portal that later acquired Zenify to start the online real-estate and pet-care portal, Dogspot.
-Tata also launched a companionship startup for senior citizens named Goodfellows, to encourage intergenerational friendships.
+In 2016, he invested in Nestaway, an online real-estate portal that later acquired Zenify to start the online real-estate and pet-care portal, Dogspot.
+Tata also launched a companionship startup for senior citizens named Goodfellows to encourage intergenerational friendships.